-Three car bombs hit Damascus, at least seven people killed
+Three car bombs target Damascus, 20 killed

-RAMLE, Israel Former Israeli Prime Minister Ehud Olmert, 71, was released on parole on Sunday from a prison in Ramle, near Tel Aviv, after serving 16 months in jail for corruption.
+BEIRUT/DAMASCUS (Reuters) - A car bomb killed 20 people in Damascus on Sunday and wounded dozens more, the Syrian foreign ministry said, the first such bombing in the Syrian capital since a series of jihadist suicide attacks in March.

-BEIRUT/DAMASCUS Three car bombs exploded in Damascus on Sunday, state media said, killing at least seven people in the first suicide bombings in the Syrian capital since jihadists attacked in March.
+The authorities said it was one of three car bombs that were meant to be blown up in crowded areas of the capital on Sunday, the first day back to work from the Eid al-Fitr holiday.
+Security forces pursued and destroyed the other two.

-Security forces stopped the militants from reaching their targets which would have led to more deaths, officials told state TV, saying the bombers had aimed to hit busy areas on the first day back to work after the Eid al-Fitr holiday.
+Officials said the bombers had been prevented from reaching their intended targets, otherwise the casualty toll would have been higher.

-There was no immediate claim of responsibility.
+There was no immediate claim of responsibility for the attack.
 Damascus was hit by two separate, multiple suicide bomb attacks in March, one of them claimed by Islamic State and the other by the Islamist insurgent alliance Tahrir al-Sham.

-The casualties in Sunday's attack occurred when one of bombers set off his device after being encircled near the Old City district of Bab Touma.
-A police officer at the scene said seven people were killed and 13 wounded in that attack.
+In a letter to the U.N. secretary general and the head of the security council, the foreign ministry said the blast that killed 20 people in the Bab Touma area near the Old City had also wounded dozens of women and children.

-The other two car bombs were destroyed by the authorities, state media said.
+State media said the bomber had been spotted and pursued by the security forces and set off the bomb after he had been encircled in the area.

 Footage broadcast by state TV from the blast that caused the fatalities near the Old City showed roads scattered with debris, several badly damaged cars, and another one that had been turned into a pile of twisted metal.